khgiddon/khgiddon.github.io/_posts/2023-10-21-bill-simmons-death-probability.md

 - Assumption: Our model is yearly.
 We'll assume that the probability of death is constant over the course of a year.
 - Assumption: All listeners are American.
 While this isn't true, this enables us to use the SSA actuarial tables.
-- Assumption: Listeners of the podcast are representative of the general population in terms of their health.
+- Assumption: Listeners of the podcast are representative of their age cohort in terms of their health.
 - Assumption: The probability of death while listening to the podcast is independent of the overall probability of death.
 That is, we assume that listening to the podcast does not affect the probability of death for a given listener.
 Perhaps this isn't quite true, because listeners may be listening to the podcast while driving where death probability is higher vs. staying at home, or one of Bill's takes may be so bad that it causes a listener to just keel over and end it all.
 Or you could think that for those on their deathbed, they might finally put down their headphones and be less likely to be listening.
 But we'll go with the assumption of independence.

 We need to make some assumptions about listener ages and genders in order to use the actuarial tables.
 I could not find good statistics about this online, so we'll make the following assumptions: